-Google My Business: What is it and how to optimize it?
+What is Google Business Profile and how to optimize my listing?

-Google Business Profile, formerly known as Google My Business, is essential for business owners looking to boost their online visibility.
-Creating a profile helps your business stand out in Google Search and Maps, attracting more customers.
+Google Business Profile (GBP), formerly known as Google My Business, is essential for business owners looking to boost their online visibility.
+Creating a well-optimized profile helps your business stand out in Google Search and Maps, attracting more customers.

 This platform enhances your online footprint and credibility with customer reviews.
 It also allows you to easily manage your business details.